kenjis/my-ciunit/README.md

 # Important!

+- 2020/03/14: Because Bitbucket shut down Mercurial repos, I moved this repo to GitHub.
-2015/05/10: I'm building a new testing tool for CodeIgniter 3.0 with PHPUnit, check it out: https://github.com/kenjis/ci-phpunit-test
+- 2015/05/10: I'm building a new testing tool for CodeIgniter 3.0 with PHPUnit, check it out: https://github.com/kenjis/ci-phpunit-test

-2014/06/11: If you search a fork with recent activity, check it out: https://github.com/Celc/CIUnit
+- 2014/06/11: If you search a fork with recent activity, check it out: https://github.com/Celc/CIUnit

-2014/06/08: **I am not using and maintaining this CIUnit.** Sorry.
+- 2014/06/08: **I am not using and maintaining this CIUnit.** Sorry.

 # CIUnit Foostack